Patty Mills: Ben Simmons can be ace in Brooklyn Nets' back pocket

-The NBA Playoffs continue on Sunday live on Sky Sports as Mills' Brooklyn Nets face the Boston Celtics at 8.30pm on SS Arena and streamed on our YouTube page; then from 11pm, the Chicago Bulls face the defending champion Milwaukee Bucks on SS Arena and Main Event
+The NBA Playoffs continue on Thursday night live on Sky Sports as the Memphis Grizzlies face the Timberwolves in Minnesota in Game 3, live from 12.30am on Sky Sports Arena and Main Event

 With Kyrie Irving and Kevin Durant, the Brooklyn Nets have two kings of the hardwood, but in Ben Simmons, Patty Mills believes they have an ace they can play.

-In the Play-In Tournament clash against the Cleveland Cavaliers earlier in the week, the Nets needed massive performances from both Irving and Durant to make sure of victory.
-Against a defensively locked-in and offensively potent Boston Celtics team, live on Sky Sports Arena from 8.30pm this evening, they may well need something more.
+In the Play-In Tournament clash against the Cleveland Cavaliers last week, the Nets needed massive performances from both Irving and Durant to make sure of victory and have subsequently fallen 2-0 behind in their Eastern Conference first-round series against the Boston Celtics.

 Mills, Simmons' compatriot, believes his fellow Australian can provide that something extra which could prove decisive for Brooklyn in the series.
 The two-time All-Defensive selection could quickly become a centrepiece - particularly on that end - and after it was revealed Simmons is working towards a return at some point during the first-round series, enthusiasm is building among the Nets fanbase that he could make a meaningful impact.